 Perspectives on Gun Violence: Schools, Police, Community & Public Health

-Join the Stoneleigh Foundation for a panel discussion about the impacts of and solutions to Philadelphia’s gun violence epidemic from an education, law enforcement, public health, and community perspective.
+The Stoneleigh Foundation held a panel discussion about the impacts of and solutions to Philadelphia’s gun violence epidemic from an education, law enforcement, public health, and community perspective.

 Virtual Convening 2